skutnii/easyasync/README.md

 }
 ```

 So who keeps the promise for you?
-Let us look inside the `Fetch.request(_:)` implementation
+Consider this simplified (without the discard feature) `Fetch.request(_:)` implementation:
 ```Swift
 class Fetch {
     class func request(_ request: URLRequest) -> Promise<Data> {